microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// This method is equivalent to CreateForUser(null,...).
     ///
     /// @param packageFamilyName the package family to pin
-    /// @param minVerrsion the minimum version to pin
+    /// @param minVersion the minimum version to pin
     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package.
     ///